Azure/iotedgedev/README.md

     This means that you have likely do not have DOCKER\_HOST Environment Variable set.
 If you are running WSL, then please see the Dev Machine Setup steps above.
 You have to write DOCKER_HOST to your ~/.bashrc file.

+    ```
+    ERROR: Could not login to Container Registry.
+Please verify your credentials in CONTAINER_REGISTRY_ environment variables.
+    If you are using WSL, then please set DOCKER_HOST Environment Variable.
+See the projects readme for full instructions.
+    ```

+    ```
+    ('Connection aborted.', error(2, 'No such file or directory'))
+    ERROR: Could not connect to docker daemon.
+    ERROR: Docker is unavailable
+    CRITICAL: IoT Edge dependency not available: docker
+    ```

 ## Backlog

 Please see the [GitHub project page](https://github.com/jonbgallant/azure-iot-edge-dev-tool/projects) for backlog tasks.